 There are various schemes available to assist those who wish to purchase or rent accommodation.

 Shared Ownership allows suitable applicants to purchase a share of a property with the remaining share retained by a housing association.
 You can purchase between 25% to 75% of a property and will pay a low rent to the housing association landlord for the remaining share.
 Owners can increase your share over time if this is affordable.

 If you would like to be considered for shared ownership, you will need to register with Help to Buy South.
 Once registered, you can express your interest in the shared ownership vacancies advertised on their website.
 Properties are mostly offered on a first come first serve basis to those with arranged funds in place.

 If you are not using existing equity to purchase a full share, it would be advisable to firstly seek financial guidance to determine whether home ownership is affordable to you.

-Home Buy schemes offer a help to buy equity loan of up to 20% of the purchase price of a new build property.
+Help to Buy schemes offer an equity loan of up to 20% of the purchase price of a new build property.
 Applicants must contribute a deposit of at least 5%.
-The Home Buy loan is interest free for the first 5 years and must be repaid in full within 25 years.
-Whilst Home Buy schemes are offered directly by the housing developer, you must register with Help to Buy South in order to be considered and approved.
+The Help to Buy loan is interest free for the first 5 years and must be repaid in full within 25 years.
+Whilst Help to Buy schemes are offered directly by the housing developer, you must register with Help to Buy South in order to be considered and approved.